Holly-Wang/Reg2ST/README.md

 # Reg2ST: Recognizing potential patterns from gene expression for spatial transcriptomics prediction

 ## Overview
 Reg2ST is a deep learning framework designed to predict spatial transcriptomics from histology images by integrating gene expression patterns using contrastive learning method.

-It contains feature extraction module, feature fusion module and dynamic graph neural network.
+-  Reg2ST, which is a contrastive-learning-based method by using gene expression and histology, is proposed for spatial transcriptomics prediction.

+- Contrastive learning is used to learn the potential relationships between spatial transcriptomics and histology images and align these modalities, which bridges the gap between visual and transcriptomic data.

+- To capture hierarchical and functional relationships between spots, Reg2ST dynamically constructs graphs based on similarity scores derived from modality features.

+- Comparision experiments on HER2+ breast cancer and cSCC datasets show that Reg2ST outperforms state-of-the-art methods (e.g. Hist2ST, THItoGene, HGGEP) by significant margins.

 ## Framework of Reg2ST
 ![model](model.png)